mozsocia/replit_django_setup/README.md

 # replit_django_setup

+## use poetry package manager to create project

-## is settings.py add these lines in the last
+## in settings.py add these lines in the last

 ```
 ALLOWED_HOSTS = ['*']